outout14/sacrebleu-dns/README.md

 Sacrebleu is a DNS authoritative nameserver made in Go with ``github.com/miekg/dns`` library.

-Records are stored in a MySQL Database and cached using Redis.
+Records are stored in a SQL Database and cached using Redis.

-This software requires MySQL and Redis servers.
+This software requires a SQL server and a Redis server.

 This software is currently in development and NOT ready for production.